iv4/cyber_defense_ukraine/README.md

 - [License](#license)

 ## Introduction
 Ukraine Cyber Defense is an educational RPG game that aims to teach essential cyber security skills in the context of a real-world scenario.
 The game takes place in Ukraine and focuses on various cyber missions to defend against adversarial actions.
 The game is designed to be both immersive and educational, offering real-world examples and interactive tasks.
+Players assume the role of a cyber operative working to secure communication, gather intelligence, and deploy various technologies to defend the nation.

 ## Installation
 1. Clone the repository to your local machine.